dotnet/docs/docs/standard/base-types/backreference.md

 Backreferences provide a convenient way to identify a repeated character or substring within a string.
 For example, if the input string contains multiple occurrences of an arbitrary substring, you can match the first occurrence with a capturing group, and then use a backreference to match subsequent occurrences of the substring.

 > [!NOTE]
 > A separate syntax is used to refer to named and numbered capturing groups in replacement strings.
-For more information, see [Substitutions in Regular Expressions](substitutions.md).
+For more information, see [Substitutions in regular expressions](substitutions.md).

 .NET defines separate language elements to refer to numbered and named capturing groups.
-For more information about capturing groups, see [Grouping Constructs in Regular Expressions](grouping.md).
+For more information about capturing groups, see [Grouping constructs in regular expressions](grouping.md).

 ## Numbered Backreferences